 Wine pairing:

-My favorite wine to accompany this dish is an organically produced Chehalem 2008 Dry Riesling Reserve.
+My favorite wine to accompany this dish is a Dry Riesling.
 Its tart peach, pear, and lime flavors go really well with the sweetness of the Sesame Chicken.